docupotamus/docupotamus/site/docs/themes/theme-common.md

 ### Common Use Cases

-Use this when you want to enhance your site with powerful **add-ons**.
+Use this when you want to enhance your site with powerful add-ons.

 You can integrate custom React components through a lightweight, unified interface.
 They are then always readily accessible to developers through our